 Continuously wet

 No real dry season.
 Rain falls all year.
-This is the windward rainforest that covers the northeast faces the trades hit first.
+This is the windward rainforest on the northeast faces of both mountains.
 Color on the map

 Where to find it on Maui: the windward slopes above Hāna and the road out to them, and the West Maui summit of Puʻu Kukui at 5,788 feet, one of the wettest places on earth.